-The Contour function generates contour lines by joining points with the same elevation from a raster elevation dataset.
+The Contour function generates contour lines by joining points with the same elevation from a raster elevation layer.
 The contours are isolines created as rasters for visualization.

 The following key features make this function powerful: